Stuart-Mouse/lead-sheets/notes.md

 And this is fine I guess, but at that point its like, why not just go all out and make a decent `Type_Library` plugin...

+TODO: fix apparent bug with assignment to union member